 Title: Best time to visit Korea.

-When planning for plastic surgery, we often focus on the achieving the main objective of getting ourselves to Korea and finding the best clinic and doctor for our price range, however there may be several things we overlook which contribute to a smooth plastic surgery journey.
+When planning for plastic surgery, we often focus on achieving the main objective of getting ourselves to Korea and finding the best clinic and doctor for our price range, however there may be several things we overlook which contribute to a smooth plastic surgery journey.

 I have compiled several hypothesized variables which I believe will impact the plastic surgery experience.